osisoft/PI-Interface-Rockwell-Factory-Talk-Batch-Docs/content/pi-event-frames-interface-manager/server-information-tab.md

 ## PI Asset server settings

-In this section you configure PI Asset Framework configuration settings.
+In this section, you configure PI Asset Framework configuration settings.

 Select **Create event frames in PI Asset Framework** to create event frames in PI Asset Framework, instead of creating batches in the PI Batch Database.